wxgeo/ptyx/README.md

 Installation
 ------------
 Obviously, pTyX needs a working Python installation.
-Currently, pTyX has been tested on Python 2.6 and 2.7 only.
+Python version 3.6 (at least) is required for pTyX to run.

 pTyX also needs a working LaTeX installation.
 Command *pdflatex* must be available in your terminal.

-pTyX needs some python libraries :
+Though not required, the following python libraries are recommanded :
 * sympy : http://sympy.org/en/index.html
 * geophar : https://github.com/wxgeo/geophar/archive/master.zip